jimmyhuang/algorithms/palindroneCheck.md

 Strings are immutable.
 On each concatenation a new copy of the string is created, so that the overall complexity is O(n^2).
 The iteration is O(n) and the inner concatenation is O(n) leading to O(n^2).

+To say that runtime is O(1) means that there is a constant c such that the runtime is bounded above by c, independent of the input.
+It doesn't mean that it takes constant time (runtime or number of operations).